Study in the USA | IDP Vietnam

 • Passport valid for at least 6 months from the expected date of entry into the U.S.

-• 5x5 cm card photo, white background, taken within the last 6 months
+• 5x5 cm (2x2 inch) card photo, white background, taken within the last 6 months

-• Receipt of payment of SEVIS (Student and Exchange Visitor Tracking System)
+• SEVIS I-901 (Student and Exchange Visitor Information System) fee payment receipt

-Note: Missing an I-20 or SEVIS will not be able to schedule a visa interview.
+Note: If you do not have a Form I-20 or have not paid the SEVIS fee, you will not be able to schedule a visa interview.

-In addition to the required documents, you should prepare the following supporting documents to increase the chances of passing the visa:
+In addition to the required documents, you should prepare the following documents to increase your chances of getting a visa:

 • Proof of binding documents in Vietnam

-• Documents proving the financial sponsor (if any)
+• Documents proving the financial sponso (if any)

-• Academic records: transcripts, transcripts, degrees, foreign language certificates (IELTS...) and related certifications
+• Academic records: transcripts, transcripts, degrees, foreign language certificates such as IELTS or TOEFL

-Although the procedure for applying for a US student visa is considered quite complicated, the actual process is relatively clear and includes 4 basic steps as follows:
+Although the procedure for applying for a US student visa is considered to be quite strict, the actual process is quite clear and usually consists of 4 basic steps.

 Step 1: Receive the I-20 form and complete the DS-160 form

-First, you need to be accepted by your school in the U.S. and issued an I-20 form – this is a required document to apply for a U.S. student visa.
+First, you need to be accepted by a school in the U.S. and issued an I-20 form.
+This is a mandatory document to apply for a student visa.

-After receiving your I-20, you will fill out the Electronic Nonimmigrant Visa Application Form (DS-160) online and save the confirmation page to use when scheduling your interview.
+After receiving your I-20, you will fill out the DS-160 form online and save the confirmation page to use when scheduling your interview.

-Step 2: Pay the visa application fee and SEVIS fee
+Step 2: Pay the visa fee and SEVIS fee

 After completing the DS-160, you will need to pay the following fees:

-These fees are paid in Vietnamese currency at the exchange rate at the time of submission and are non-refundable in any case.
+These fees are paid at the Vietnamese currency exchange rate at the time of submission and are non-refundable in any case.

 Step 3: Make an appointment for a visa interview

-After completing the application and paying the fee, you proceed to make an appointment for a visa interview through the official interview registration system of the US Consulate (CGI Federal).
+After completing the application and paying the fee, you proceed to make an appointment for an interview through the official US visa application system.

 You need to choose:

-• Interview location (Ho Chi Minh City) Ho Chi Minh City or Hanoi)
+• Interview location (Hanoi or Ho Chi Minh City) Ho Chi Minh City)

 • Suitable interview date and time